Clearfacts/FormBundle/README.md

          }
     }

 Some tweaks and extra stuff needed.
 But it works.
+Note: you'll need a DataTransformer for this to work.
+Should probably fix that asap.

  Chosen
 --------